isabella232/visualstudiogeeks.github.io/_posts/2016-02-26-HowToConfigureTFSMachineGroupsOnPremAndUseWithTFBuildRelease.md

 ---
 In the next few steps, we'll walk through how to configure WinRM on a machine, and you'll learn how to test connectivity through WinRM:

-1. PowerShell 2.0 and Windows Management Framework 4.0 (http://bit.ly/1kNlxuW) are required to be installed on both the agent and machines in the Machine Group.
+1. PowerShell 2.0 and Windows Management Framework 4.0 [Download](http://bit.ly/1kNlxuW "PowerShell Download link") are required to be installed on both the agent and machines in the Machine Group.

 2. Log into the QA-Web1.Farbikam.lab machine, start Windows PowerShell as an administrator by right-clicking on the Windows PowerShell shortcut and selecting Run as Administrator.